vda-lab/vda-lab.github.io/sdm.md

 The data management part covers:
 - what data do we need to record and how are we going to collect them?
-- how to store this data in an efficient way (i.c. in a relational database)
+- how to store this data in an efficient way (i.c. in a relational database or a NoSQL database)
 - how to ask this data questions